The Secret Life of Pets (franchise): Theme park attraction

-In April 2019, Universal Studios Hollywood announced a new dark ride attraction entitled The Secret Life of Pets: Off the Leash! which was set to open on March 27, 2020, but the opening was postponed indefinitely due to the coronavirus outbreak.
+In April 2019, Universal Studios Hollywood announced a new dark ride attraction entitled The Secret Life of Pets: Off the Leash! which was set to open on March 27, 2020, but the opening was postponed indefinitely due to the COVID-19 pandemic.
 The attraction eventually opened on April 16, 2021.

 The ride's queue is themed after Katie's apartment, and features animatronics of Max and Duke explaining the ride's plot, which involves the park guests, now "transformed into puppies," getting ready to be adopted.
 The ride itself is a highly immersive dark ride with a wide assortment of special effects and over 60 animatronics of characters from the franchise.
 Riders exit through the gift shop, themed to a pet adoption center.
-Outside the building's exit, guests can chat with a live-voiced animatronic of Snowball, similar to the meet-and-greet animatronic Donkey from Shrek that is located in several Univeral Parks.
+Outside the building's exit, guests can chat with a live-voiced animatronic of Snowball, similar to the meet-and-greet animatronic Donkey from Shrek that is located in several Universal Parks.